THE CULTURAL FUTURES LAB.

 A collaborative approach to cultural shifts

-Cultural futurism inspires social and cultural change through exploring new possibilities applying a future-centered design process and posing questions like 'What if...?' and 'How might we...?'.
-It encompasses various forms, from speculative design and science fiction to ethno futurism, and includes music, art, and fashion.
-By amplifying marginalised voices in cultural narratives we can create a shared story of change & a more equitable & inclusive future, enhancing our collective resilience
+Cultural futurism drives social and cultural change by exploring new possibilities through a future-centred design process.
+By posing questions like "What if...?" and "How might we...?", we open doors to diverse forms of expression—from heritage design and speculative futures to ecological folklore and more-than-human storytelling.
+By amplifying marginalised voices in cultural narratives, we create a shared story of change, fostering a more equitable and inclusive future that enhances our collective resilience.

 03 Experience